 Part-time employees who are required to use their own cameras will be paid a camera allowance at the rate of \$3.00 per shift for a full shift worked and \$1.50 for less than a full shift worked.
-When the Employer introduces digital cameras, employees will be given thirty (30) days' notice that he or she will no longer be required to provide cameras and camera allowance will be discontinued.
+When the Employer introduces digital cameras, employees will be given thirty (30) days'

+notice that he or she will no longer be required to provide cameras and camera allowance will be discontinued.

-Acceptance by the Editor for publication of any work done by part-time employees outside of regularly scheduled hours shall be deemed work and shall be paid for at the straight time rate or at the overtime rate when the total hours worked in the week exceed the normal full-time weekly hours.
+Acceptance by the Managing Editor for publication of any work done by part-time employees outside of regularly scheduled hours shall be deemed work and shall be paid for at the straight time rate or at the overtime rate when the total hours worked in the week exceed the normal full-time weekly hours.

-For the purpose of covering absences arising from this Agreement, part-time employees may work as temporary employees without affecting their part-time status.
+For the purpose of covering absences arising from this Agreement, parttime employees may work as temporary employees without affecting their part-time status.

-3.10 If benefits are requested by the part-time employee, the Employer will share in the cost of benefits as provided in 3.10(A) for part-time employees regularly scheduled to work twenty (20) hours or more per week.

-3.10(A) Benefits covered will include the following:
+- 3.10 If benefits are requested by the part-time employee, the Employer will share in the cost of benefits as provided in 3.10(A) for part-time employees regularly scheduled to work twenty (20) hours or more per week.
+Newly Hired part-time employees must complete 520 hours of work prior to being eligible for benefits. - 3.10(A) Benefits covered will include the following:

-Dental: Employer pays 50% Major Medical: Employer pays 50% Life Insurance: Employer pays for \$7,500 of coverage (no cost to employees) Sick Leave: Up to fifteen (15) weeks.
+Dental: Employer pays 50%

+Major Medical: Employer pays 50%

+Life Insurance: Employer pays for \$7,500 of coverage (no cost to employees) Sick Leave: Up to fifteen (15) weeks.